ellakoa/postcard-poem/content/posts/the-little-boats.md

 alt: Night time scene of Ramsgate harbour, The little boats are lit up with festive lights which reflect in the water
 poem: |
-  Bag of chips and not a gull in sight an evening stroll to the harbour lights.
+  Bag of chips and not a gull in sight, an evening stroll to the harbour lights.
   There's a nip in the air and sudden blasts of wind, we are wrapped up